FormIt3D/autodesk-formit-360-windows-help-old/tool-library/tool-bars-extended.md

 ![](images/Tool Bar-Create.PNG)
 - Sketch Tools: Click to bring up a menu of creation tools (line, arc, spline, rectangle, circle) that will help you draw shapes.
 - Primitives: Click to bring up a menu of basic 3D shapes (cube, dome, pyramid, cylinder, roof) that you can place in your scene.
-- Advanced Tools: Click to use boolean cut or join, cover, sweep, or loft operations.
+- Advanced Modeling Tools: Click to use boolean cut or join, cover, sweep, or loft operations.
 - Groups: Click to locate tools for grouping objects.

 **5. Location and Analysis Tools**